 Allo Personnel All individuals directly contracted to the company on an employment basis, including permanent and temporary employees.
 Bribery Bribery is defined as any action which would be considered as an offence of giving or receiving 'gratification' under the Malaysian Anti-Corruption Commission Act 2009 (MACCA).
 In practice, this means offering, giving, receiving or soliciting something of value in an attempt to illicitly influence the decisions or actions of a person a position of trust within an organisation.
 'Gratification' is defined in the MACCA to mean the following: (a) money, donation, gift, loan, fee, reward, valuable security, property or interest in property being property of any description whether movable or immovable, financial benefit, or any other similar advantage; (b) any office, dignity, employment, contract of employment or services, and agreement to give employment or render services in any capacity; (c) any payment, release, discharge or liquidation of any loan, obligation or other liability, whether in whole or in part; (d) any valuable consideration of any kind, any discount, commission, rebate, bonus, deduction or percentage; (e) any forbearance to demand any money or money's worth or valuable thing; (f) any other service or favour of any description, including protection from any penalty or disability incurred or apprehended or from any action or proceedings of a disciplinary, civil or criminal nature, whether or not already instituted, and including the exercise or the forbearance from the exercise of any right or any official power or duty; and (g) any offer, undertaking or promise, whether conditional or unconditional, of any gratification within the meaning of any of the preceding paragraphs (a) to (f).
-Bribery may be 'outbound', where as external party is attempting to influence the actions of someone external, such as a Government official or client decision-maker.
-It may also be 'inbound', where an external party is attempting to influence someone within the Allo such as a senior decision-maker< Business Associate An external party with whom the organisation has, or plans to establish, some form of business relationship.
-This may include clients, customers, joint ventures, joint venture partners, consortium
+Bribery may be 'outbound', where an external party is attempting to influence someone within the Allo such as a senior decision-maker or or someone with access to confidential information.
+Business Associate An external party with whom the organisation has, or plans to establish, some form of business relationship.
+This may include clients, customers, joint ventures, joint venture partners, consortium partners, outsourcing providers, contractors, consultants,